maplibre/workshop/README.md

 ## 5. Creating a custom overlay with Planetiler

-[`scripts/benches.yaml`](./scripts/benches.yaml) describes how to create [custom map tiles](https://github.com/onthegomap/planetiler/blob/main/planetiler-custommap/README.md) with planetiler containing all of the benches in Mostar.
+[`scripts/benches.yaml`](./scripts/benches.yaml) describes how to create [custom map tiles](https://github.com/onthegomap/planetiler/blob/main/planetiler-custommap/README.md) with planetiler containing all of the benches in dundee.
 Run it using the following command:

 ```
-java -jar /planetiler.jar scripts/benches.yaml --download_dir=/data/sources --minzoom=0 --maxzoom=14 --osm_path=/data/sources/mostar.osm.pbf --output=/data/benches.mbtiles
+java -jar /planetiler.jar scripts/benches.yaml --download_dir=/data/sources --minzoom=0 --maxzoom=14 --osm_path=/data/sources/dundee.osm.pbf --output=/data/benches.mbtiles
 ```

 Then run martin again to serve those tiles:

 ```
-martin /data/mostar.mbtiles /data/benches.mbtiles
+martin /data/dundee.mbtiles /data/benches.mbtiles
 ```

 In maputnik, add the new source using `https://{public URL for your Martin instance}/benches` - lets call it `benches`.
 You can then add a new layer to the map using the `benches` source.
-For example, you can add a circle layer that shows benches in Mostar.
+For example, you can add a circle layer that shows benches in dundee.

 ![maputnik](assets/add-source.png)